krakend/krakend-ce/README.md

 ## Build
 ```
     make prepare
     make
 ```

 ## Building with docker

-If you don't have or dont want to install `go` you can build it using the golang docker container.
+If you don't have or don't want to install `go` you can build it using the golang docker container.
 ```
 make docker_build
 ```

 ## FPM
-You can setup your own fpm docker image to run setting `DOCKER_FPM` on the `Makefike`.
+You can set up your fpm docker image to run setting `DOCKER_FPM` on the `Makefike`.

 ## Using the generated packages
-The package will create a krakend user to run the service and will configure the service to run under systemd.
+The package creates a krakend user to run the service and configures the service to run under systemd.

 ## Linux Distributions
 * just any Linux (using the `tar.gz`)